White House orders 2 former aides to defy House subpoenas

 WASHINGTON (AP) — The White House has instructed two former aides to President Donald Trump not to appear at a House Judiciary Committee hearing Tuesday, saying Rick Dearborn and Rob Porter are “absolutely immune” from testifying at what the panel is calling its first impeachment hearing.

-In a letter sent to the panel and obtained by The Associated Press, White House counsel Pat Cipollone wrote that the Justice Department has advised, and Trump has directed, Dearborn and Porter to defy subpoenas because of “constitutional immunity.”
+In a letter sent to the panel and obtained by The Associated Press, White House counsel Pat Cipollone wrote that the Justice Department has advised — and Trump has directed — Dearborn and Porter to defy subpoenas because of “constitutional immunity.”
+Lawyers for both men said they would follow Trump’s orders.

-In a separate letter, Cipollone said that former Trump campaign manager Corey Lewandowski, who never worked for the White House, should not reveal private conversations with Trump beyond what is in special counsel Robert Mueller’s report.
-Lewandowski is expected to attend the hearing as its sole witness on Tuesday.
+Former Trump campaign manager Corey Lewandowski, who never worked for the White House, is expected to attend the hearing as its sole witness on Tuesday.
+In a separate letter, Cipollone said Lewandowski should not reveal private conversations with Trump beyond what is in special counsel Robert Mueller’s report.

 Democrats are challenging such claims of “absolute immunity” in a lawsuit against former White House counsel Don McGahn, who defied a subpoena earlier this year on Trump’s orders.
-They say that such a claim does not exist.
+They say that such a claim does not legally exist.

 House Judiciary Committee Chairman Jerrold Nadler invited the three men to testify at the hearing as part of the panel’s probe into Mueller’s report and what Nadler is calling an “aggressive series of hearings” this fall to determine whether Trump should be impeached.
 The committee has so far been hobbled by the White House’s blockade of witness testimony and document requests, and House Speaker Nancy Pelosi has said she wants to wait to see what happens in court before making a decision on impeachment.